guinetn/browserLocalHomepage/assets/books/finance/terms/s.md

 ## Stock - action

+A stock (also known as equity) is a security that represents the ownership of a fraction of a corporation.
+This entitles the owner of the stock to a proportion of the corporation’s assets and profits equal to how much stock they own.
+Units of stock are called “shares.”-Investopedia
+Stock trading refers to the buying and selling of shares in a particular company; if you own the stock, you own a piece of the company.
+Now, to achieve a profitable return, you either go long or short in markets: you either buy shares thinking that the stock price will go up to sell at a higher price in the future, or you sell your stock, expecting that you can buy it back at a lower price and realize a profit.
+When you follow a fixed plan to go long or short in markets, you have a trading strategy.
+Building a trading strategy is similar to building a machine learning model.
+You need to understand the current data, fill in the missing values and find an appropriate model to predict the output.
+Finally, we use accuracy or other metrics to measure our performance

 an asset (thing that has potential or actual value to an organization) a bond or a tangible product, such as gold or oil.
 Stock is evidence of ownership in a corporation.